RTEMS/rtems-docs/user/start/basics.rst

 .. comment: Copyright (c) 2016 Chris Johns <chrisj@rtems.org>
 .. comment: All rights reserved.

-.. _prefixs:
+.. _prefixes:

 Prefixes
 ========

-You will see the term **prefix** referred to though out this documentation and in a wide number of software packages you can download from the internet.
+You will see the term **prefix** referred to thoughout this documentation and in a wide number of software packages you can download from the internet.
 A **prefix** is a path on your computer a software package is built and installed under.
 Packages that have a **prefix** will place all parts under the *prefix